openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

 How can I send questions or comments to edX?
 ================================================

-We are glad to receive your feedback on this early version of our mobile app.
-In the app home page, select the menu in the upper-left corner, and then select **Submit Feedback**.
+We are glad to receive your feedback on our mobile app.
+On the app home page, select the menu in the upper-left corner, and then select **Submit Feedback**.

 .. _Getting Started: